 In my last post, I mentioned the MiniMusic kit by Paula Manwaring (Kjos Publishing) that I purchased while I was at the NCKP conference.
+You might remember that I also briefly spoke about the first musical opera concert I attended, and how much that concert has helped me.
 The photos and description of this curriculum on the Kjos Publishing website do not do it justice!
 So I decided to show you some photos I took myself.
 I think many of the materials included in the kit are great resources for group lessons and games with students of ANY age.

 Here’s a list of what is included: